 - words which indicate a willingness or non willingness to participate in mutually agreed upon sexual activity.

-(Regardless of what he or she might verbalize):
+A person cannot give consent, regardless of what he or she might verbalize, if:

 - The person is incapacitated or unconscious as a result of alcohol and/or drugs

 - The person is physically or mentally disabled